Tracer particle in a confined correlated medium: an adiabatic elimination method: Model

 \section{Model}

 We consider the joint dynamics of a point-like tracer particle at position $\Rv(t)$ coupled to a fluctuating order parameter scalar Gaussian field $\phi(\rv,t)$.
-The system is described by the Hamiltonian \beq \eeq where we take $\cor{K}_1$, $\cor{K}_2$, $\Delta$ to be generic self-adjoint differential operators (see \cref{par:examples} below for examples).
-We assume the system to be confined in one direction, which we call $z$ for definiteness, so that hereafter $z\in[0,L]$.
-The OP field is required to fulfill one of the following boundary conditions (\bcs):
+The system is described by the Hamiltonian \beq \eeq where we take $\cor{K}_1$, $\cor{K}_2$, $\Delta$ to be generic self-adjoint differential operators (see \cref{par:examples} below for examples), and the $\delta$-functions are assumed to be located inside the volume $V$.
+The system is confined in the $z$-direction, \ie, $z\in[0,L]$, and the OP field is required to fulfill one of the following boundary conditions (\bcs):

-where $\rv=\{\rvp,z\equiv r_z\}$.
+where $\rv=\{\rvp,z\}$.
 The terms proportional to the boundary fields $h_1$ in \cref{eq_Hamilt} induce capillary \bcs on the mean OP \cite{gross_dynamics_2021}.

 Both the field and the particle are subject to a relaxational dynamics, as ruled by the Langevin equations \cite{dean_diffusion_2011,demery_perturbative_2011,demery_diffusion_2013}

 where $\Lambda(\rv)$ is another self-adjoint differential operator, and the noise terms represent two independent Gaussian stochastic processes with zero average and variances